jaydeegbobeh/eng88/Cybersecuirty/README.md

 Cipher- an algorithm for performing encryption/decryption that consists of a series of well-defined steps that can be followed as a procedure.

 - Substitution cipher
-	- ADD STUFF HERE   units of plaintext are replaced with the ciphertext
+	- units of plaintext are replaced with the ciphertext
 - Transposition cipher
 	- No letters are replaced; simply rearranged
 	- Key for transposition cipher (e.g rail fence cypher key=3 encrypt by text in 3 diagonal rows)